gramener/uifactory/README.md

 ## Use `<slot>`s in templates

 Use [`<slot>`s in `<template>`s](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots)
-to render different parts.
+to replace content.
 For example:

 ```html
 <template component="repeat-slots" a="1" b="1">